Skip to main content

 Section 33 of the DPDP Act prescribes penalties based on violation type.
 These are the maximum amounts per incident.

-Large-scale data breach Up to ₹250 Cr
+Customer data breach (failure to implement safeguards) Up to ₹250 Cr

-Processing beyond stated purpose Up to ₹50 Cr
+Failure to honour consent withdrawal or stated purpose Up to ₹50 Cr

 Calculate your specific exposure